Supporting Educators • Promoting Learning

 “There is good research supporting the idea that inborn ability (including but not limited to intelligence) matters, a lot.”

-The so-called ‘10,000 hour rule’ was popularised by Malcolm Gladwell in his bestselling book Outliers: The Story of Success.
+Try telling that to evangelists of the so-called ‘10,000 hour rule’ popularised by Malcolm Gladwell in his bestselling book Outliers: The Story of Success.
 The book claimed that if you wanted to become one of the best in the world at something, you simply had to practice it for 10,000 hours.

-The theory drew on research by Anders Ericsson, who quickly went on record tempering and distancing himself from Gladwell’s conclusions, writing:
+The theory drew on research by Anders Ericsson, who quickly went on record tempering and distancing himself from Gladwell’s conclusions.

 Searching for the truth

-I’m neither surprised by the sentiment, nor by the language and strength of feeling expressed here.
-Growing numbers of teachers, like the one quoted above, are becoming weary of a culture in which conference speakers allude to obfuscated “research” before swiftly promoting their latest book or method.
+The importance of ongoing training and continuing professional development cannot be overstated.
+But I have noticed that growing numbers of teachers are becoming weary of a culture in which conference speakers allude to obfuscated “research” before swiftly promoting their latest book or method.

 There are two important issues to consider: